nonblocking/mashroom/packages/plugin-packages/mashroom-http-proxy/README.md

         Promise<MashroomWsProxyRequestInterceptorResult | undefined | null>;

     /**
-     * Intercept response from given targetUri.
+     * Intercept response from a given targetUri.
      *
      * The existingHeaders contain the original request header and the ones already added by other interceptors.
      * targetResponse is the response that shall be forwarded to the client.
 DO NOT MANIPULATE IT.
-Just use it to access "statusCode" an such.
+Use it to access "statusCode" an such.
      *
      * Return null or undefined if you don't want to interfere with a call.
      */